Skip to main content

 FMCG Sector

-In January 2023, the CMA announced that it will review environmental claims in the fast-moving consumer goods sector (“FMCG”).
+In January 2023, the CMA announced a review of environmental claims in the fast-moving consumer goods sector (“FMCG”).
 These are essential items used by people on a daily basis and repurchased regularly, such as food and drink, cleaning products, toiletries, and personal care items.
 The CMA will review whether claims made both online and in-store, including on-pack, are being made in line with its Green Claims Code.

 The CMA has indicated that problematic claims in these sectors include: